fragcolor-xyz/shards/docs/details/shards/GFX/Drawable.md

 The Drawable shard defines an instance of a drawn object.
-It usually has a transform (in world space) and a mesh to draw.
+It usually has a transform (in world space) and a Mesh to draw.

 --8<-- "includes/drawable_refactor.md"